zlasa/senior-eng-manager-assessment/response.md

 Describe what the future architecture *might* look like.
 Optionally include 1–2 tools or technologies you would consider.
-[New System Architecture Diagram](/diagrams/new-system-diagram.md)
+[New System Architecture Diagram](/diagrams/new-system-diagram.md) I have also included [User Journeys](/diagrams/user-journeys/) that outlines basic user workflows for happy/error paths

 ---